Skip to main content

 The respondent shall be kept informed of the procedures to be followed and of the nature of the evidence presented and shall be given the opportunity to appear before the investigative committee to respond to the allegation(s).
 The respondent is entitled to utilize an advisor of the respondent's choosing throughout the research misconduct proceeding, which advisor may be present during the respondent's interview.
 This advisor shall be provided at the respondent's expense and may, for example, be a member of the university faculty or staff or a personal attorney, if the respondent so chooses.
 The advisor is required to abide by and honor the confidentiality requirements and protections set forth in this policy.

 The advisor has no right to directly participate in the proceeding (e.g., the advisor cannot directly address the Committee), but the respondent can consult with the advisor throughout the process.
-The respondent is required personally to participate fully in the research misconduct proceeding
+The respondent is required personally to participate fully in the research misconduct proceeding.

 Documentation

-The investigative committee, under the direction of the RIO, will produce a written Investigation Report, which shall include, at a minimum, the information set forth in Exhibit C. The investigative committee will provide the respondent an opportunity to review and comment on the draft Investigation Report and, concurrently, a copy of, or supervised access to, the evidence on which the report is based.
+The RIO shall use diligent efforts to ensure that the investigation is thorough and sufficiently documented and includes examination of all research records and evidence relevant to reaching a decision on the merits of the allegations.
+Investigation Report The investigative committee, under the guidance of the RIO, will produce a written Investigation Report, which shall include, at a minimum, the information set forth in Exhibit C. The investigative committee will provide the respondent an opportunity to review and comment on the draft Investigation Report and, concurrently, a copy of, or supervised access to, the evidence on which the report is based.
 The investigative committee may provide the complainant a copy of the draft Investigation Report or relevant portions of that report.
 Any comments of the respondent or the complainant must be submitted within thirty days of the date on which the draft was provided to the commenter.
 The investigative committee shall consider all comments received before issuing its final report.
 The draft investigation report may be transmitted, as deemed necessary and appropriate, to university counsel for a review of its legal sufficiency.
 Comments of the counsel will be incorporated into the report as appropriate.

 Administrative Actions